Tuesday, July 22, 2014

 Questions for personal reflection

-John Stuart is the pastor of Erin Presbyterian Church in Knoxville, TN.
-If you would like to ask a question or make a comment about today’s message, please send him an email to firstname.lastname@example.org.
+John Stuart is the pastor of Erin Church in Knoxville, Tennessee.
+If you have any comments or questions about today’s message, please send him an email to Traqair@aol.com.

 Questions for personal reflection

-John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee, USA.
-If you would like to ask a question or make a comment about today’s message, please send John an email.
+John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
+If you would like to ask questions or make comments about today’s message, please email him at Traqair@aol.com.

 Questions for personal reflection

-John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
-If you would like to ask a question or make a comment about today’s message, please send him an email to email@example.com.
+John Stuart is the pastor of Erin Church in Knoxville, Tennessee.
+If you would like to comment or ask a question about today’s message, please send him an email to Traqair@aol.com.

-Today’s image is one of John’s latest drawings called “Celtic Lights.”
-It depicts the northern lights seen from the shoreline of Scotland.
-If you would like to view a larger version, please click on the following link: http://farm6.staticflickr.com/5539/12142272273_07a289b38b_b.jpg
+Today’s image is one of John’s Psalm pictures which depicts God as Creator.
+If you would like to view a larger version, please click on the following link: Psalm 115.

 Questions for personal reflection